You can protect yourself and your co-workers from coronavirus disease (COVID-19) by cleaning and disinfecting your workplace.

 Be sure to take appropriate precautions when using chemicals for cleaning and disinfecting.
 Consult the product Safety Data Sheets.

-Areas to focus
+Areas to focus on

 Cleaning practices for the control of respiratory infections should include areas where people commonly gather, are publicly accessible, and where you meet with clients indoors.
 These would include: